spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 <Tabs>
 <Tabs.TabPane tab="AWS" key="aws-validation">

-To check the cluster creation, login to Palette dashboard and, from the left **Main Menu** click on the **Clusters** panel from the left panel and check the created cluster.
-At the top of the list you can find the *aws-cluster*:
+To check the cluster creation, login to the Palette dashboard, and from the left **Main Menu** click on the **Clusters**.

 ![Update the cluster](/tutorials/deploy-clusters/aws/aws_create_cluster.png)

 <br />

-Click on the cluster to see the details, such as status, pack layers, monitoring data, and many other information.
+Select your cluster to review its details page which contains the status, cluster profile, and more.

 </Tabs.TabPane>